wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 On the next day Jacob assembled his captains of fifties, and his captains of hundreds, and spake unto them, saying,

-14 Lo! the army of the king are mighty men of valor, and their numbers are great, even those who have fought under the banners of Wellington.* the chief warrior of Britain ; and Riall, the chief captain of the host, is a man of great experience :
+14 Lo ! the army of the king are mighty men of valor, and their numbers are great, even those who have fought under the banners of Wellington.* the chief warrior of Britain ; and Riall, the chief captain of the host, is a man of great experience :

 15 Nevertheless, be not disheartened ; but let us beware that we be not ensnared.